theglobehead/playlist-app-with-fastapi-react/flask_babel_tutorial.md

 ```

 Currently, this code will return "strings.hello_world" or any other string, that it is given.
-Now we will setup the translations
+Now we will set up the translations

 ### 3. Setup a .cfg file

-Create a ./bebel/babel.cfg file with the folowing information
+Create a ./babel/babel.cfg file with the following information

 ``` .cfg
 [python: webapp/**.py]